-In addition, NIST is working with and involving other federal agencies in planning and carrying out its Hurricane Maria efforts.
+In addition, NIST is working with and involving other federal agencies in planning and carrying out its Hurricane Maria efforts, building on work by others who have gathered information and conducted assessments after the hurricane.
 That includes, but is not limited to:

 - The National Oceanic and Atmospheric Administration’s National Weather Service, which has provided an expert in meteorology who serves as a formal member of the Hurricane Maria team working on the emergency communications and hazard characterization projects.